 Monoclonal antibodies for chronic lymphocytic leukemia

-Rituximab (Rituxan) is a monoclonal antibody that targets the CD20 antigen, which is found on the surface of B lymphocytes.
-It is used mainly to treat certain kinds of non-Hodgkin lymphoma, but it has also become one of the main treatments for chronic lymphocytic leukemia (CLL).
+Rituximab is used mainly to treat certain kinds of non-Hodgkin lymphoma, but it has also become one of the main treatments for chronic lymphocytic leukemia (CLL).
 It is most often used along with chemotherapy, either as part of the initial treatment or as part of a second-line regimen, but it may also be used by itself.

-In rare cases of patients with very high white blood cell counts, the drug may cause a condition called tumor lysis syndrome (this was discussed in detail in the chemotherapy section).
+In rare cases of patients with very high white blood cell counts, some of these drugs may cause a condition called tumor lysis syndrome (this was discussed in detail in the chemotherapy section).
 This happens when the drug kills the cancer cells so quickly that the body has trouble getting rid of the breakdown products of the dead cells.
 It generally only occurs during the first course of treatment.